 If you want to really blow your page loading speed out of the water, it’s worth considering a paid service from Cloudflare, and taking advantage of all that their APO offers.

 Add a trusted, fully dedicated hosting solution (WPMU DEV hosting provides one of the best individual WordPress site experiences, backed by Digital Ocean), and your site can experience warp speeds.

-Give it a go yourself with our 7-day free trial.
+Give it a go yourself with our free trial.
 You’ve got nothing to lose, and everything to gain.

 If you engage the above trio, you get performance, speed, protection, and world-class support, all with the ease of a single source of input via Hummingbird’s streamlined dashboard settings.